Backblaze/erasure-coding-durability/README.md

 based on the durability of the individual shards.
 The durability is the probability of not losing the data over a period of time.
 The period of time we use here is one year, resulting in annual durability.

-The durability of data is simply the inverse of the probability of losing the data over than same period of time:

-    durability = 1 - failure_rate

 Systems that use erasure coding to store data will replace shards that are lost.
 Once a shard is replaced, the data is fully intact again.
 Data is lost only when